-To address this failure, The Westountry Rivers Trust has provided technical support and a reporting platform for citizen scientists to routinely survey the health of our rivers.
+To address this failure, The Westcountry Rivers Trust has provided technical support and a reporting platform for citizen scientists to routinely survey the health of our rivers.
 To date they have undertaken 477 surveys in 33 of the 90 areas in the South Hams catchment.
 With more citizen scientists, the aim is to cover 100% of the South Hams Catchment.
-To enrol, contact the Westountry Rivers Trust https://wrt.org.uk/ and bring our rivers to life.
+To enrol, contact the Westcountry Rivers Trust https://wrt.org.uk/ and bring our rivers to life.

 Forwarded from PETER BROWN